stephkananth/AR-Tetris-Starter-Code/README.md

 The `ARPiece` should also have a `draw` method that takes an `SCNScene` and then iterates over the 2D list of blocks and calls the `draw` method on each of its blocks.

-Inside of our implementation of the GameListener's `onPieceMovedOrCreated` method if our currentARPiece is `nil`, we should create a new ARPiece and then draw it.
+Inside of our implementation of the GameListener's `onPieceMovedOrCreated` method if our currentARPiece is `nil`, we should create a new `ARPiece` and then draw it.

 ### Moving the Falling Piece Left, Right and Down

-Now let's add a `move` method to the ARPiece class that takes a location and moves the piece to that location.
+Now let's add a `move` method to the `ARPiece` class that takes a location and moves the piece to that location.
 This should be similar to the initialization of the piece but instead of initializing a block, we set the location of the block that is already there.

 This method should be called inside of our implementation of the GameListener's `onPieceMovedOrCreated` method.

 ### Rotating the Falling Piece

 Lets add a method to our ARPiece to rotate the piece.
 This should just iterate over the piece and construct a new 2D list of blocks of our piece.
-If you forgot the algorithm for rotating a matrix, see the [112 rotating section](http://www.kosbie.net/cmu/spring-16/15-112/notes/notes-tetris/2_5_RotatingTheFallingPiece.html) for help.
+If you forgot the algorithm for rotating a matrix, see the [section on piece rotation from 15-112](http://www.kosbie.net/cmu/spring-16/15-112/notes/notes-tetris/2_5_RotatingTheFallingPiece.html) for help.

 Remember to call this method in our listener and then call the move method so that it moves the blocks to their updated locations.

+### Destroying pieces

+You will need a way to destroy pieces at some point.

 ### Placing the Falling Piece on our Board